 Here are some steps to get you started with creating a customer journey map for your organization:

-1. Create customer personas
+1. Create buyer personas

-2. Use data to map the journey
+2. Use data to map B2B buyers journey

 We’ve already touched on the importance of data — it’s the foundation of what you’ll use to create your journey map.
-You should use both quantitative (website traffic, conversion rates, time on page, etc.) and qualitative (surveys, focus groups, interviews, etc.) data to paint a picture of how your customer moves through and interacts with each touch point.
+You should use both quantitative (website traffic, conversion rates, time on page, etc.) and qualitative (surveys, focus groups, interviews, etc.) data to paint a picture of how your customer moves through and interacts with each touchpoint.

 3. Create a list of touchpoints and content types

-From the data and insights you’ve gathered, create a list of every touch point from initial contact to ongoing engagement.
+From the data and insights you’ve gathered, create a list of every touchpoint from initial contact to ongoing engagement.
 For each, identify the content type, purpose, and format.

 4. Map the customer journey

 Once you’ve completed the above steps, you can create your journey map.
-Arrange each touch point into a narrative arc that shows how a potential customer moves from awareness to advocacy.
+Arrange each touchpoint into a narrative arc that shows how a potential customer moves from awareness to advocacy.

 For example, if someone clicks on an email link to your website, what page do they land on?
 What’s the messaging or call-to-action?
 As they click through pages or take other actions (e.g., purchase), how does their experience evolve?